lxtGH/GALD-DGCNet/Common.md

 # Notice
-This code base is not well orginized and its amis is to quick experiment and debug.
+This code base is well orginized and its amis is to quick experiment and debug.